-Going Deeper through the Blowout Preventer
+Going Deeper Through the Blowout Preventer

-The title of chapter 2 of the National Commission's Report to the President (National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling 2011) comes from a quote by an oil industry consultant uttered in 1970: "Each oil well has its own personality" (28).
+The title of chapter two of the National Commission's Report to the President (2011) comes from a quote by an oil industry consultant uttered in 1970: "Each oil well has its own personality" (28).
 Knowledge of past wells can only partly inform engagement with present wells.
-Each well can be considered a subject, according to the simple definition offered by Peter Sloterdijk (2013): unpredictability (58).
-Oil-bearing formations have to be studied to get a sense of what the well might be like.
+Each well can be considered a subject, according to the simple definition offered by Peter Sloterdijk: unpredictability (2013).
+Oil bearing formations have to be studied to get a sense of what the well might be like.
 As the well is drilled, it is constantly monitored to understand its unique characteristics.
-The deeper is the well, the more unpredictable it will be.
+The deeper the well is, the more unpredictable it will be.
 The task of drilling operations is to tame these unruly subjects.
-From the perspective of ownership, these operations are largely black boxed.
-Yet, within the black box, the drilling grapples with the subjectivity to increase confidence in the obedience of the well.

 One of the most important pieces of equipment for taming a well is the BoP.
 The BoP serves several functions of well control.
 However, the most vital function is to kill a well in the event of an emergency, such as an uncontrollable kick.
-The mechanism of last resort is the morbidly named dead man's switch, which activates rams to seal off the well if the BoP loses contact with the surface.
-During the unfolding Deepwater Horizon disaster, the dead man mechanism failed to perform as expected.
+The mechanism of last resort is the morbidly named deadman, which activates rams to seal off the well if the BoP loses contact with the surface.
+During the unfolding Deepwater Horizon disaster, the deadman mechanism failed to perform as expected.
 The reasons continue to be subject to dispute.

-The BoP was invented in 1922 and made commercially available in 1924.
+The blowout preventer was invented in 1922 and made commercially available in 1924.
 Before the use of the BoP, wells were allowed to blow out until the subsurface pressure was reduced enough to allow capping.
-This led to the iconic scenes of thick, black oil gushing forcefully out the top of a drilling rig.
+This led to the iconic scene of thick, black oil gushing forcefully out the top of a drilling rig.
 The practice was dangerous, environmentally damaging and financially wasteful.
 The BoP made it possible to control the pressure differential and became a universal mechanism of oil exploration and extraction.
-Although the BoP continues to evolve, growing capable of handling higher and higher well pressures, its vital role is unchanged.
-As such, it is a stable-black boxed-part of the capitalization of firms involved in the oil industry.
+Although the BoP continued to evolve, becoming capable of handling higher and higher well pressures, its vital role was unchanged.
+As such, it became a stable - black boxed - part of the capitalization of firms involved in the oil industry.

-Thomas Hughes (1993) identifies technological systems as a combination of technical, political and economic factors.
+Hughes (1993) identifies technological systems as a combination of technical, political and economic factors.
 It is the total combination that gets priced by capitalization.
 When something goes wrong and recalculations need to be made, the combination gets opened and parts identified for more precise recalculation.
 Those parts have to be situated within their technical trajectories, but also political and economic trajectories in order to perform such recalculations.
 Within the CasP framework, these examinations and resultant recalculations constitute a reassessment of power.
 The volatility of the price of BP during the disaster evidences the confusion about the make-up of the company's power.
-Some of the reassessment was an examination of the BoP, and its position within the broader assemblage of equipment, experience and expertise.
+Some of the reassessment was an examination of the BoP.